-The financial statements of the Bank have been prepared on the historical cost basis other than as disclosed in the notes to the financial statements.
+The financial statements of the Bank have been prepared on the historical cost basis unless otherwise indicated in the material accounting policies as disclosed in Note 3.

 (c) Functional and presentation currency

 The financial statements are presented in Ringgit Malaysia ("RM"), which is the Bank's functional currency.
 All financial information is presented in RM and has been rounded to the nearest thousand, unless otherwise stated.